frappe/erpnext/erpnext/docs/user/manual/en/accounts/chart-of-accounts.md

 The Chart of Accounts helps you to answer:

-  * What is your organisation worth?
+  * What is your organization worth?
   * How much debt have you taken?
   * How much profit are you making (and hence paying tax)?
   * How much are you selling?